Day 1 - Basel -> Vichy | Day 2 - Vichy | Day 3 - Thiézac | Day 4 - Sarlat-la-Canéda | Day 5 - La Grande Côte (Coast) |

 Around noon the clouds had gotten darker and more ominous.
 I had started the day with my rain shell on, so I was ready for it.
 In fact, I was looking forward to it.
 I really enjoy riding through a proper rain storm (given I have good gear, good roads, and good tires – I had all three today).
 After playing hide-and-seek with the rain squalls and the curving roads, we finally met up.
 It rained hard, and it felt good.

 Once in our tiny-but-clean hotel room, trying to decide what to do next, we realized that the hotel location was not so great.
 We were essentially on the edges of the commercial shopping district.
 Sure, that sounds interesting – until you have to actually walk somewhere.
 It was hazardous and we found ourselves dodging high speed round-about traffic to get to where we wanted: the old city of Montbéliard.
-At least the rain had let up – somewhat.
+At least the rain had let up for the time being – somewhat.

 We crossed the L’Allan River and found the train station – that’s usually a good indication of finding the heart of a city.
 It was a bustling place and we strolled down street after street to get a sense of the place.
 And then the rain came back – and this time it was serious.

 We headed back to the hotel but again, it was not an easy walk.
 We decided to follow the river path: it would take us longer, but at least we wouldn’t have to contend with car traffic.
-So for 3 kilometers we walked in what I like to call “a frog strangler”, getting back to the hotel in the early evening and relaxing on our last night of holidays.
+So for 3 kilometers we walked in a deluge; what I like to call “a frog strangler“, getting back to the hotel in the early evening and relaxing on our last night of holidays.

 Tuesday